vince/gng/index.md

 ----

-### Pick a background
+## Pick an Apprenticeship

 Start the game with one randomly selected **Apprenticeship** that represents what the character did for a living before he or she started adventuring as well as starting equipment.
-Any tests made by a player that falls under that **Apprenticeship** have **Advantage** (GM's discretion).
+Any checks made by a player that falls under that **Apprenticeship** have **Advantage** (GM's discretion).
 A character may spend a year as an apprentice before taking a job in that area.
 Daily pay (in slugs) as a full-time worker is noted in the table below along with the risk of pursuing that profession.
 After 5 years, the PC/NPC is considered an expert and may double the compensation per day listed.

 | Apprenticeship       | Pay | Risk | Starting equipment                                                 |